Revanthkr1/LSTM-model-for-predicting-RUL/README.md

-# LSTM-model-for-predicting-RUL
-OBJECTIVE: This project aims to use Long shot-term memory a type of Recurrent Neural Network architecture to CMAPSS FD001 Dataset to predict the Remaining Useful Life(RUL) values.
+LSTM-Based Model for Predicting Remaining Useful Life (RUL) This project involves developing a Long Short-Term Memory (LSTM) model — a specialized type of Recurrent Neural Network (RNN) — using TensorFlow to predict the Remaining Useful Life (RUL) of aircraft engine components.
+Leveraging the NASA C-MAPSS FD001 dataset, the model captures temporal patterns in multivariate sensor data to estimate the number of operational cycles left before failure.
+This predictive maintenance approach aims to enhance reliability and reduce unexpected downtimes in aerospace systems.